 Here’s a glance at one stepfamily home and some of the mile markers that you may find if your relationship is headed down the same path.

-Mile Marker 1: the one-sided tradition.
-Fourteen-year-old Kari has made cupcakes for her younger brother's birthday.
-It is a valued ritual she started when he was very young.
-Big sister makes the cupcakes, and the two of them eat them warm out of the oven—while leaving the kitchen a mess.
+Fourteen-year-old Kari was in the kitchen making cupcakes for her younger brother’s birthday.
+It was a valued ritual she started when he was very young.
+Big sister would make the cupcakes, and the two of them would eat them warm out of the oven … while leaving the kitchen a mess.

-Mile Marker 2: the rub.
-Kari's stepmother of two years, Sara, walks into the kitchen after returning home from an errand.
-She happens to enter the kitchen just as her husband, Kari's father, comes in.
+Kari’s stepmother of two years, Sara, walked into the kitchen after returning home from an errand.
+She happened to enter the kitchen just as her husband came in at the same time.

-Upon discovering the mess, Sara gives her husband, Randy, "the look."
-Randy knows exactly what she is saying and feeling.
-Annoyed that the kitchen was not cleaned up right away, Sara is nonverbally asking Randy—again—to get his daughter to clean up after herself.
+Upon discovering the mess, Sara gave her husband, Randy, “the look.”
+Randy knew exactly what she was saying and feeling.
+Annoyed that the kitchen was not cleaned up right away, Sara was nonverbally asking Randy—again—to get his daughter to clean up after herself.

-Randy is aware that Sara basically views Kari as irresponsible.
-Sara has been confrontational with Kari about this in the past.
+Randy was aware that Sara basically views Kari as irresponsible.
+Sara had confronted Kari about this in the past.

-Randy views Kari as fun-loving, a good big sister, and in need of encouragement.
-Besides, what's the big deal with the kitchen anyway?
+But Randy views Kari as fun-loving, a good big sister, and in need of encouragement.
+Besides, he thought, what’s the big deal with the kitchen anyway?